Pumpkin Spice Snickerdoodle Brown Butter Pudding Cookies

 In a large mixing bowl combine ¼ measuring cup of all purpose flour, the classic Snickerdoodle cookies mix, pumpkin pie spice, and pumpkin spice pudding mix.

-• Step 4: Fall Spices In Pumpkin Pie Spice Cookies
+• Step 4: Fall Spices in Every Bite Irresistible Pumpkin Snickerdoodle Recipe

-Add room temperature large whole eggs, canned pumpkin puree (not pumpkin pie filling), vanilla extract, and slightly cooled brown butter to create a perfect blend between the wet ingredients and the dry ingredients.
+Add room temperature large whole eggs, canned pumpkin puree (not pumpkin pie filling), vanilla extract, and slightly cooled brown butter to create a perfect blend between the wet ingredients and flour mixture.
+Mix until the pumpkin snickerdoodles recipe is combined.
+Don't over-mix.

 Put the bowl in the refrigerator for some chill time, 10 minutes.

-• Step 5: Chewy Cookie World of Pumpkin Spice
+• Step 5: Chewy Cookie Chronicles: Dive Into a Pumpkin Snickerdoodle Recipe

 In a separate bowl add the cinnamon sugar and set aside.

-Using a medium cookie scoop, scoop the brown butter pumpkin snickerdoodles cookie dough and roll them in your hands into cookie dough balls.
+Using a medium cookie scoop, scoop the brown butter pumpkin snickerdoodles cookie dough and roll them between your hands into balls.

-You should be able to achieve three cookies per row and four rows per baking sheet for this pumpkin snickerdoodles recipe.
+Add the coated cookies to the parchment covered sheet pan, for the baking success of this pumpkin snickerdoodle recipe.
+You should be able to achieve three cookies per row and four rows per sheet pan for this pumpkin snickerdoodles recipe.

-• Step 6: Cookie Dough Balls Into Brown Butter Pumpkin Snickerdoodles
+• Step 6: Watch Cookies Morph Into Brown Butter Snickerdoodle Cookies

-Make sure the edges of these pumpkin cookies are slightly brown on the edges or they may be too chewy.
+Be sure the edges of the cookies are slightly brown on the edges or they may be too chewy.

-• Step 7: Airtight Container, Keep Your Cookie Recipes Fresh
+• Step 7: Preserve Perfection: Container, Keep Your Cookie Recipes Fresh

-Store these chewy snickerdoodles in an airtight container in the refrigerator for five days if they last that long.
+Store these chewy snickerdoodles in a tightly sealed container in the refrigerator for five days (If they last that long)!

-This will help keep your pumpkin cookies fresh and full of pumpkin pie spice flavor!
+This will help keep your cookies fresh and filled with their warm spices!

-Freezing them is a great option if you are not going to eat them right away.
+Freezing them is a great option if you are not eating them.
+Trust me, you won’t regret eating these cookies this way.

 Notes